Questions About Modifying a Parenting Plan

 - Does not result in a schedule that exceeds ninety overnights per year in total if the court finds that when the petition for modification is filed the parenting plan does not provide reasonable time with the parent with whom the child does not reside the majority of time and it is in the best interests of the child to increase residential time with the nonresidential parent.

-A showing of a substantial change in circumstances of either parent or of the child is required.
-However, a minor modification is without consideration of the standard factors (agreement of the parties, integration, detrimental environment, or contempt).
+A threshold (or adequate cause) hearing is still required.
+However, a minor modification is without consideration of the standard factors such as agreement of the parties, integration, detrimental environment, or contempt.
 A party may also request a modification in the dispute resolution process.